 1. Assess your current skincare products

 You probably have a lot of skincare products in your bathroom that are collecting dust.
 You’re not sure how to or when to use it, let alone when it was purchased and why you even bought it in the first place.
-Sound about right?
-Well, start by pulling everything out of your bathroom cabinet and assess every product—free samples included.
+Right?
+Well, start by pulling everything out of your cabinet and assess every product—free samples included.

 - the product is older than two years.
 The preservative system in most skin care products has a shelf life of 2 years—at the most.
 If you don’t even remember where or when you got it, that’s a sure sign it needs to go.